rv8606/CourseraPracticalMachineLearning_Project/MachineLearning-CourseProject.md

 With an **accuracy of 0.96**, this model is a good candidate but remains **below the Random Forest** one.

-## In sample error rate:
+## Out sample error rate:

-The in-sample error rate measures the error rate when we predict the output from the sample and compare them with the actual values.
+The out-sample error rate measures the error rate when we predict the output from the sample and compare them with the actual values.
 Let's calculate this rate for our 3 models:

 -   Regression trees: